 How can retailers keep up with evolving supply chains?

-Communication and interactions between consumers and businesses no longer exist siloed in one market space.
+Communication and interactions between consumers and businesses are no longer one-way communications.

 Ten years ago, an in-store shopper had the option to buy only what was available in that store.
-In all likelihood, if an item wasn’t in-stock, an associate could try and track it down at a different location for the customer to visit.
+In all likelihood, if an item wasn’t in-stock, an associate could try and track it down at a different location and redirect the customer to the new location.
 This was a less than perfect shopping and buying experience for the customer because customers didn’t have buying options.
 They could only buy what was available in front of them or try to find it at another store.
 Today, buying decisions often happen in a completely different space than the final purchase.
-For example, a customer could see a product they like in-store, then go home and search for the product online and wait another week before purchasing the item on their mobile devices.
+For example, a customer could see a product they like in store, then go home and search for the product online and wait another week before purchasing the item on their mobile devices.
 Consumers have the power of choice in their hands and are able to change their path to purchase at any given moment, and retailers need to have the supply chain readiness to fill and ship orders quickly.
 This reinforces the need to implement an omni-channel strategy so consumers experience a consistent brand experience across any channel they choose to use when making a buying decision.

-This shift in shopper behaviour means businesses need to maintain a connected presence with their products and sales.
-In order to keep up with purchases coming in from different channels, retailers need to adopt an omni-channel supply chain.
+This shift in shopper behaviour means businesses need to maintain connected with their products and sales.
+In order to keep up with purchases coming in from different channels, retailers need to adopt an omni-channel supply chain as well.
 Choosing to work with an omni-channel supply chain allows retailers to make sure their products can be shipped from various locations to make it to the end-consumer in the fastest way possible.
 Retailers need to adapt their businesses and shipping methods to mirror the way that supply chains can move and shift depending on how a customer decides to shop.

 As consumers shift their shopping and buying habits, it only makes sense for supply chains to shift and adapt to new consumer demands.
-Businesses can’t underestimate the latest complexity of available inventory.
-If a customer wants to order an item online rather than in-store, retailers need to not only fill that order quickly, but also ensure an uninterrupted flow of inventory.
-It’s crucial for retailers and CPG brands to keep up with evolving supply chains and ensure their supply chain allows for a holistic view and movement of inventory.
+Businesses can’t underestimate the complexity of making inventory available quickly.
+If a customer wants to order an item online rather than in-store, retailers need to not only fill that order quickly, but also ensure that the flow of inventory is not interrupted.
+It’s crucial for retailers and CPG brands to keep up with evolving retail supply chains athat allows for a holistic view and movement of inventory.